-Regardless, I’d recommend getting on the Curve waitlist, as it will give you an extra bonus if/when it launches, and there’s no obligation to actually get the product.
-If Curve enters the market, it could be a game-changer for many people using rewards credit cards.
+If you’re not yet eligible to apply, I’d recommend getting on the Curve waitlist.
+This will give you an extra bonus when the time comes to apply, and there’s no obligation to actually get the product.

 What is Curve?